Applying for GRASP

-- Keep in mind that most people (and judges) viewing your poster are not experts in your field.
+- Keep in mind that most people (and judges) vieweing your poster are not experts in your field.

-- A well-organized and succinct poster will be more likely to grab the audience's attention.
-A crowded, complicated, difficult-to-read poster will be passed up for an easier-to-read, nicely organized poster.
+- A well-organized and succinct poster is more likely to grab the audience's attention.
+A crowded, complicated, difficult-to-read poster will be passed by for an easer-to-read, well organized poster.

-- Use consistency, including: font size and style, alignment of text and graphics, font size change on bullet levels, grammar and punctuation (e.g., sentence tense, use of periods).
+- Be consistent: font size and style, alignment of text and graphics, fond size change on bullet levels, grammar and punctuation (e.g., sentence tense, use of periods), etc.

-- Use a pleasing color scheme and make your text, graphics, tables, and pictures stand out from the background.
-Make sure to balance white space and text to avoid clutter or emptiness.
+- Use a pleasing color scheme and make your text, graphics, tables, and pictures stand out form the background.
+Make sure to balance white space and text to avoid clutter and emptiness.

-- Use properly labeled and readable graphics, tables, and pictures to eliminate text and make your poster more visually appealing.
-Do not use 3-dimensional graphs.
-Use high resolution graphics and pictures.
+- Use high-resolution, readable graphics, tables, and pictures that are properly labeled to eliminate text and make your poster more visually appealing.
+Do not use 3-dimentional graphs.

-- Dress professionally, be entertaining, keep to the required time limit (3-5-minute elevator pitch and time for questions), maintain eye contact by not reading directly from your poster, practice your speech, and have fun!
+Dress professional, be entertaining, keep to the required time limit (3-5 minute elevator pitch and time for questions), maintain eye contact by not reading directly from your poster, practice your speech, and have fun!